dteix/bolierProject/README.md

 12.    < meta name="theme-color" content="#fafafa" > : add a meta tag to the web page using "theme color" and set the color to to a valid CSS color in this case #fafafa (the color hex composed of 98% red, 98% green, and 98% blue).
       In this case the color hex (light grey) is applied to the browser

+13.   </head> : closing head tag of the head element. the < head > element is a container for all the head elements the < head > element can include a title for the scripts, styles, document, meta information, etc.

+      The following tags, or elements, can go inside the < head > element:
+      < title > : defines the title of the document in the browser toolbar, provides a title for the page once added to
+                  favorites, and displays a title for the page in the results from a search engine
+      < style > : to define the style information for an HTML document
+      < base > : used for specifying a default URL & default target for all links on a page
+      < link > : link to an external style sheet
+      < meta > : provides metadata about the HTML document.
+Metadata does not get displayed on the page, but it will be
+                 machine parsable
+      < script > : to define a client-side script in JavaScript. it has scripting statements, or it points to an
+                   external script file through the sr attribute.
+Uses for JavaScript are the manipulation of images, validation of form, and changing of contents dynamically
+      < noscript > : defines alternate content for users that have scripts as disabled or are using a browser that
+                     does not support scripts